evoila/tap-workshop/README.md

 commands) and example application (where appropriate) with a workload for deploying the application from this repository.

+If you are completely new however, it is recommended to start with the [beginner guide](pages/TAP-Developer-Starter-Guide.md) that covers the basics on how to use TAP and set up your IDE.

 ## Covered features/tasks for developers
 - [Using Accelerators](accelerator/README.md)